This post may contain affiliate links. Please see our disclosure policy.

 I used a soap calculator to get these exact measurements.
 If you want to change up the recipe at all, you will need to get new measurements.
 Having the right proportions is a crucial step in soap making.

-Safety Note: When working with lye, be sure to work in a well-ventilated area and wear safety goggles and rubber gloves.
+Safety Note: When working with lye, be sure to work in a well-ventilated area and wear safety goggles, a mask, long sleeves, and rubber gloves.
 If lye gets on the skin or in the eyes, it can be very harmful.
+Be sure to read the tips below before starting.

-1. Using a digital scale, measure out your water and pour it into a heat-resistant glass or thick heat-resistant plastic pitcher.
+1. Using a digital scale, measure out your water and pour it into a heat-resistant container that can handle the rapid temperature increase.

-2. Measure out the lye and add it to the water.
-Stir the lye into the water slowly until it dissolves.
+2. Measure out the lye, then slowly add it to the water a little at a time, stirring as you go and letting it dissolve before adding more.
 Note, the chemical reaction will cause it to heat up quickly.

-3. Using the digital scale, measure out the coconut oil, mango butter, and jojoba oil.
+3. Using the digital scale, measure out the mango butter, cocoa butter, coconut oil and jojoba oil.
 Pour into a medium-size saucepan and melt over medium heat.

-4. Once the oils and butter are melted, remove it from the heat.
+4. Once the oils and butters are melted, remove them from the heat.

-5. When the oil cools to 100ยฐF, slowly add the lye and water mixture to the oil, mix with an immersion blender.
+5. When the oils cool to around 100°F, slowly add the lye and water mixture to the oil, and mix with an immersion blender.
 This will take a couple of minutes.
 You will know it is the right consistency when the soap from the blender drips and pools up on top of the soap in the saucepan.
 This is known as the trace.

-6. Add in the lavender essential oil and mix in with the immersion blender.
+6. Add in the lavender essential oil and mix briefly with the immersion blender.

 7. Pour the soap into a soap mold.
 If using silicone soap molds, no prep is required.
 Other molds may require parchment paper.